andamira/webera.sh/README.md

 template : route : other-page.html : /other-url/
 ```

-Create a stylesheet into `res/css/style.css`, for example,
-and process it like this:
+3) Put your stylesheets under `res/css/` and process them like this:

 ```sh
 resource : copy : css/ : css/
 ```

-Generate the website, from the templates and the resources.
+4) Finally, generate the website by processing the templates and resources.

 ```sh
 $ ./webera -tr

 ```

-It gets saved into the `out/` directory by default:
+The website will get generated in the `out/` directory by default:

 ```sh
 $ find out/